zzenonn/aws-demos/Module 10: Caching/Readme.md

 # Caching with Cloudfront

 ## Create an S3 Bucket
 1. Create an S3 bucket that should be made public.
-Use the following bucket policy
 2. Upload the contents of the S3 folder to the S3 bucket

 ## Create a Cloudfront Distribution